elixir-cldr/cldr/README.md

     mix cldr.download.iso_currency

 The file `pluralRanges.xml` needs to be updated with each release and stored in the `./data` directory.
 This is manually extracted from the `core.zip` file downloaded from the [CLDR repository](http://cldr.unicode.org/index/downloads).
 It will be transformed into a `json` version during the next phase, consolidation.
+After putting the file in place, edit it to remove the `<!DOCTYPE ...>` line since the DTD is not available and parsing the file will raise an exception.

 After updating the respository, the locales need to be consolidated into the format used by Cldr.
 This is done by: